isaacracine/PRS_pipeline_binary_phenotypes/README.md

 # <ins>PRS pipeline for binary phenotypes</ins>
 This repository will host the pipeline and necessary files to calculate and compare PRS for multiple tools  (implemented via snakemake)

-With this pipeline, we calculate polygenic risk scores (PRS) using four different PRS-calculating tools (PLINK, PRSice, lassosum ans LDpred).
+With this pipeline, we calculate polygenic risk scores (PRS) using four different PRS-calculating tools (PLINK, PRSice, lassosum and LDpred).
 Additively, we compare the calculated PRS of each method to eachother.

 This project aims to compare four different tools that calculate Polygenic Risk Scores (PRS).
 These tools are PLINK, PRSice, Lassosum and LDpred.
 Currently, this workflow only allows for testing of **binary** phenotypes, such as cases and controls.